 The pandemic has resulted in influencers evolving to face a new world and a new way of doing things.
-With the majority of people spending their days at home with limited social contact there have been some unprecedented spikes in social media usage and engagement alike.
+With the majority of people spending their days at home with limited social contact, there have been some unprecedented spikes in social media usage and engagement alike.
 The easy access people have to social networks combined with the days spent at home has resulted in a change in consumer behavior.
 The most obvious of which is the fact that shopping online has all but replaced shopping in-store.
 A large part of people’s online shopping is being done through social networks, which is evident in significant upticks many brands are seeing in online orders.

-Influencers Content Evolves to Adapt
+Influencer Content Evolves to Adapt

 While influencers are facing a very different digital landscape, many are still keeping to their regular posting schedules.
 This is not to say that the content they produce is the same.
 In fact, the opposite is true.
 The infamous picture-perfect Instagram photos taken in exotic locations and featuring influencers with perfect hair and makeup are practically non-existent.
 This new influencer evolution is seeing static imagery replaced by content that looks and feels more authentic and videos are also taking precedence over images.